Yuzheng-Chen/DevNote/Working on Bluetooth Connection Between Arduino and Unity.md

 VCC & GND are for **power supply**, and TXD & RXD are for **Transmitting** and **Receiving** data.

-The connection is very simple.
-I'm taking Arduino UNO as an example, but you can also find serial descriptions for most Arduino boards [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/).
+To explain the method of connecting this module to other devices, we are taking the Arduino UNO as an example, but you can also find serial descriptions for most Arduino boards [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/).

 ![[Arduino Uno - HC-06 Connection.png]]

-The only thing we need to pay attention to is the need to **connect TXD on HC-06 Bluetooth Module to RXD on the Arduino board to transmit data to the Arduino board, and connect RXD on HC-06 Bluetooth Module to TXD on the Arduino board for receiving data**.
+The only thing we need to pay attention to is **connect TXD on HC-06 Bluetooth Module to RXD on the Arduino board to transmit data to the Arduino board, and connect RXD on HC-06 Bluetooth Module to TXD on the Arduino board for receiving data**.

 ### Code Example